Aqua (user interface): Mac OS X Lion, OS X Mountain Lion and Mavericks

-OS X Yosemite, El Capitan, macOS Sierra, High Sierra, Mojave, and Catalina
+OS X Yosemite, El Capitan, macOS Sierra, High Sierra, Mojave and Catalina

 In OS X Yosemite, many of the Aqua elements and icons were simplified and flattened, following a similar design change in iOS 7.
 Apple incorporated the same saturated frosted-glass effect, called "Vibrancy", across the system.
 Examples include the Dock, the menubar, sidebars, Notification Center and Mission Control.
 A similar effect was applied to toolbars, but they maintained their gray appearance.
 Toolbar buttons became white and Apple introduced a more compact type of toolbar that removed the window title, but retained the toolbar buttons (for example, in Safari).
 Certain controls, such as checkboxes and radio buttons, gained animations, whereas animations in other places were removed, such as the "poof" animation when removing an icon from the Dock and the "cube" animation when fast-switching to another user account.
 Apple changed the system typeface to Helvetica Neue.
-Yosemite also added a 'dark theme' that can be enabled by the user in the settings which makes the dock and menu bar black.
+Yosemite also added a "dark theme" that can be enabled by the user in the settings which makes the dock and menu bar black.

 OS X El Capitan made only minor changes to Aqua.
 The white toolbar buttons regained a slightly glossy look, the spinning pinwheel was redesigned and the Vibrancy effect was reduced in certain areas, such as Mission Control.
 The system typeface was changed once more, to Apple's own San Francisco typeface, concurrent with iOS 9 and following the typeface's release in watchOS in April 2015.
 These changes continued throughout macOS Sierra, High Sierra, Mojave, and Catalina.

 macOS Big Sur, Monterey, Ventura, Sonoma and Sequoia

 macOS Big Sur brought major changes to Aqua design that brings it in line with other Apple platforms such as iOS and iPadOS.
-The Dock is now detached from the screen edge and more rounded on all corners.
-The icons are now all squircle-shaped and take on more noticeable depth in general.
-Titlebars lose their gradient chrome, opting for a flat white look, and the titlebar text is now bold, and inline with toolbar items, which are no longer contained within a distinct background.
-Modal dialogs have changed significantly, only being as large as the content inside; laid out with a large icon at the top, text in the center, and buttons at the bottom.
-Sheets no longer slide out like paper from under the titlebar, instead more simply fading in from the center of the window.
+The Dock was detached from the screen edge and more rounded on all corners.
+The icons were all squircle-shaped and took on more noticeable depth in general.
+Titlebars lost their gradient chrome, opting for a flat white look, and the titlebar text was now bold, and inline with toolbar items, which are no longer contained within a distinct background.
+Modal dialogs had changed significantly, only being as large as the content inside; laid out with a large icon at the top, text in the center, and buttons at the bottom.
+Sheets no longer slid out like paper from under the titlebar, instead more simply fading in from the center of the window.
 Unified sidebars have become more commonplace and are the default for all applications.
-Windows now have more rounded corners take on a tint from the user's wallpaper, akin to Windows 11's Mica effect.
-The menubar is now completely transparent, using a strong blur to differentiate from the background.
+Windows now had more rounded corners and take on a tint from the user's wallpaper, akin to Windows 11's Mica effect.
+The menubar was now completely transparent, using a strong blur to differentiate from the background.
 This revision of Aqua continued to be used in macOS Monterey, Ventura, Sonoma, and Sequoia.